programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 layout: default
 ---

 Summary: *We introduce a toolkit for working with the 13.6 million volume Extracted Features Dataset from the HathiTrust Research Center.
 You will learn how to peer at the words and trends of any book in the collection, while developing broadly useful Python data analysis skills.*

-The HathiTrust holds nearly 15 million digitized volumes from libraries around the world.
+The [HathiTrust](https://www.hathitrust.org) holds nearly 15 million digitized volumes from libraries around the world.
 In addition to their individual value, these works in aggregate are extremely valuable for historians.
 Spanning many centuries and genres, they offer a way to learn about large-scale trends in history and culture, as well as evidence for changes in language or even the structure of the book.
-To simplify access to this collection, the HathiTrust Research Center (HTRC) has released the Extracted Features dataset (Capitanu et al. 2015): a dataset that provides quantitative information describing every page of every volume in the collection.
+To simplify access to this collection the HathiTrust Research Center (HTRC) has released the Extracted Features dataset (Capitanu et al. 2015): a dataset that provides quantitative information describing every page of every volume in the collection.

 In this lesson, we introduce the HTRC Feature Reader, a library for working with the HTRC Extracted Features dataset using the Python programming language.
 The HTRC Feature Reader is structured to support work using popular data science libraries, particularly Pandas.
 Pandas provides simple structures for holding data and powerful ways to interact with it.
 The HTRC Feature Reader uses these data structures, so learning how to use it will also cover general data analysis skills in Python.